SumoSumir/kata-na/ADR/ADR_04_EXTERNAL_APIS.md

 AI-Specific Impacts:
 - Weather and event data used as regressors in demand and battery models
-- Historical archives enable model drift analysis and retraining consistency
+- Storage of API responses allows historical archives enable model drift analysis and retraining consistency